Government Health Policy and the Trump Nominees

 that type of

-That a lot of those grants, both at Stanford and elsewhere, are going to be questioned.
+cultural interference in pure medicine, that a lot of those grants, both at Stanford and elsewhere, are going to be questioned.

 Or at least their policy would make people revert back to more of the science and less of the social implications.
+Yeah, I mean, I think that's exactly right.

 And I think these folks will be able to push back the DEI things at their level in their organizations.
+You know, we still have the education system, the college system, where

-alignment in terms of their political views on the faculty.
+in terms of their political views on the faculty.

 Yeah, I just don't

-what is the ideological litmus test that this meets or does not meet, other than strict medicine?
+litmus test that this meets or does not meet other than strict medicine.
+I understand that everything has cultural environmental ramifications, but

-it reminds me so much of the Soviet system where every scientist, every engineer, every general was evaluated not just on the efficacy of what they were doing in their field, but the degree to which they resonated
+it reminds me so much of the Soviet system, where every scientist, every engineer, every general was evaluated not just on the efficacy of what they were doing in their field, but the degree to which they resonated

 class struggle and

+the party line.
 And I think it really hurts science.

 I was going to ask you,